Exrelativity/c2c_blog/readme.md

 Please note for new setup comments ### fields on the post form.py file with modelchoice as this fields courses migration errors, after migration the field can be uncommented back.

+NB: while installing dependencies comment django-jwt after which install the version 0.4.0 of this dependency.